Reck1618/PhotoAlbum_materialUI/README.md

 # Description

-This is a simple react project, photo album, built with material UI.
+This is a simple react project, photo album, built with material UI framework.
 The main goal of this project was to learn material UI.

 ## Available Scripts